(Last updated 12/9/2014; last reviewed 12/9/2014)

 Nevirapine (brand name: Viramune) and abacavir (brand name: Ziagen) are two HIV medicines that can cause a hypersensitivity reaction.

 To reduce the risk of a hypersensitivity reaction due to nevirapine, the medicine is started on a gradual schedule.
 The schedule allows the person taking the medicine 2 weeks to reach the full recommended dose of nevirapine.
 During the 2-week period, the person is carefully monitored for signs of a hypersensitivity reaction to nevirapine.

-Instances of hypersensitivity reaction have also been reported in people using dolutegravir (brand name: Tivicay), maraviroc (brand name: Selzentry), and raltegravir (brand name: Isentress).
+Cases of hypersensitivity reaction have also been reported with use of dolutegravir (brand name: Tivicay), maraviroc (brand name: Selzentry), and raltegravir (brand name: Isentress).